JackSzwergold/ArsAurum-Main/user/pages/04.resume/default.md

 ---
-Title: Résumé
+title: Résumé
-Description: All of the places I have worked and the work I have done.
+description: All of the places I have worked and the work I have done.
-Author: Jack Szwergold
+author: Jack Szwergold
-Date: 2022-11-10
+date: 2022-11-10
-Robots: index,nofollow
+robots: index,nofollow
-Template: index
+template: index
 ---

 ### The New School